-During the Anzac centenary period (2014–18), the Victorian government is conducting a commemorative naming project in partnership with naming authorities, primarily councils.
+During the Anzac centenary period (2014–18), the Victorian government conducted a commemorative naming project in partnership with naming authorities, primarily councils.

-The project is an opportunity for Victorians to acknowledge the wartime service and sacrifice of their local municipality's military service people or locals who supported Australia's military cause.
+While the project has formally ended, Victorians can still acknowledge the wartime service and sacrifice of their local municipality's military service people or locals who supported Australia's military cause.

-Victorians are being asked to research these people from their municipalities and provide proposals to their local councils.
+Victorians can research these people from their municipalities and provide proposals to their local councils.
 Councils will then decide which name proposals should be used to name or rename roads, geographical features or localities.

 - record the history behind the names in Victoria's register of geographic names, VICNAMES